cpeditor/cpeditor.github.io/CONTRIBUTING.md

 We use [remark-lint](https://github.com/remarkjs/remark-lint) to format Markdown files.

-If you have run `npm install`, you can simply run `npm run lint` to format all Markdown files.
+If you have run `yarn`, you can simply run `yarn lint` to format all Markdown files.

 If you are using [VS Code](https://github.com/microsoft/vscode), you can use the [vscode-remark](https://github.com/remarkjs/vscode-remark) extension to help you.